lmrolls/FMMDE_2025/README.md

 - **Expected Runtime**: Approximately 20–40 minutes per table, depending on the specific script and dataset size, and 10–15 minutes for figures, using the Intel i7-9700 system.
 - **Setup Instructions**:
   1. Install MATLAB R2023b or later.
-  2. Ensure required toolboxes are installed (see above).
+  2. Ensure required toolboxes instalado (see above).
   3. Clone this repository: `git clone https://github.com/lmrolls/FMMDE_2025.git` or download as a ZIP.
   4. Open MATLAB and set the working directory to `code/`:
      ```matlab